Most Active Stories

 Thu September 1, 2011

-Efforts To Track Long-Term Safety Of Silicone Breast Implants Flounder
+Efforts Founder To Track Long-Term Safety Of Silicone Breast Implants

 Silicone breast implants can cause problems for women who have them, and many have to have surgery to remove or replace the devices within 10 years.
 But implant manufacturers have done such a poor job of tracking problems that a Food and Drug Administration advisory panel says it may be time for a nationwide database of women with implants.

-The FDA had required the two manufacturers of silicone breast implants, Mentor Worldwide LLC and Allergan Inc., to conduct 10-year-long studies on side effects as a condition of allowing the implants back on the market in 2006.
+The FDA had required the two manufacturers of silicone breast implants, Johnson & Johnson's Mentor subsidiary and Allergan Inc., to conduct 10-year-long studies on side effects as a condition of allowing the implants back on the market in 2006.
 After two years, about 60 percent of Allergan patients were still participating, but just 21 percent of Mentor patients were involved.
 The studies were supposed to follow 80,000 women.

 People who testified at an FDA hearing this week said women may have dropped out of the study because the 27-page forms women were expected to fill out were too burdensome.
 Or it could be because Mentor paid women and doctors small amounts of money to participate, while Allergan did not.
 The two-day hearing was held in Gaithersburg, Md.

 Wood notes that other large studies like the Women's Health Initiative have managed to gather data for years.
 The fact that the companies quickly lost track of most breast implant patients, she says, means they had no real interest in the studies.

 Consumer advocates say that the manufacturers' problems in tracking side effects like scarring and leakage shows that the FDA doesn't provide enough oversight of medical devices, which run from cosmetic implants to pacemakers and hip joint replacements.